CERT-Polska/lint-python-action/README.md

 extra-requirements = "types-requests"  # Provide additional typing requirements if needed use-mypy = false  # Turn off any tool you don't want to use
 ```

+Tools are opt-out, so if you don't use static typing in your project, you can turn off any tool from linting.

 If you use Github Actions, you can add it to any steps of the workflow e.g. `.github/workflows/test.yml`